 The purpose of the Amendment is to move funds from a variety of categories.
 The best summary is the last chart (Agenda Item 7E, Attachment 2) and shows the funds being moved from personnel to consultant services.
-The intention is to reach a total of \$145,000, and it moves funds for the tasks of administration, data collection/development, transportation improvement program, and special projects and systems planning, which is where most of the work is being done now.
+The intention is to reach a total of \$145,000, and it moves funds under the tasks of administration, data collection/development, transportation improvement program, and special projects and systems planning, which is where most of the work is being done now.
 Based on the MPO's general planning contract and the rates set in that contract for planners, the \$145,000 would allow a part-time planner to be hired through a consulting firm, should the need arise.
 It is a safety net if recruitment proves difficult.
-The MPO's deadlines are stringent and there is no allowance for not meeting them.
-Staff requests endorsement so that it can be presented to the MPO Board in November.